kalavhan/Telegram-bot/README.md

 ### Objective

- -Give instructions and ingredients to prepare pizza through a command -Give a randome joke about pizza through a command -Give a random fact about pizza through a comman -Give an error message when a invalid command is given
+ - Give instructions and ingredients to prepare pizza through a command
+ - Give a randome joke about pizza through a command
+ - Give a random fact about pizza through a comman
+ - Give an error message when a invalid command is given

 ### Assignment